 Fashion & Beauty

-Named after Lady Diana, Princess of Wales, the Lady Dior is one of the few truly iconic accessories—instantly recognizable.
+Named after Lady Diana, Princess of Wales, the Lady Dior is one of the few truly iconic handbags—instantly recognizable.
 First introduced in 1995, it became a symbol of elegance and craftsmanship, embodying the essence of Dior and its sophistication.

 About The Author